Festival of Empire: Buildings

 The buildings were constructed of timber and plaster as they were meant to be temporary.
 They were linked by an electric tramway called the 'All-Red Route' on which open-sided cars took the visitor on a circular tour of the dominions with typical scenery of each country around the buildings listed above.
 There were also many other exhibits within the Palace itself.

 In all, there were 300 ornate buildings constructed by 7,000 workers, one and half miles of track line laid, a mix of stuffed wild animals and real ones (1,000 real wild Australian rabbits and many Newfoundland fish).
 Leolyn G Hart, theatre designer, oversaw the whole construction, engaging over 100 painters.
 The panorama building was adapted into an Indian pavilion, which included displays about Indian history and daily life and an exhibition of new Bengal art works curated by the India Society.
 It also included an Irish cottage village and an attraction named 'Empire Caves'.

-Present day critics would say that exoticism played an integral role in simulating the colonies, especially in the way that colonised peoples were depicted.
-The colonial exhibits familiarised British men and women with Britain's "newly acquired and distant outpost".
-Metaphorically, it took British men and women to places they had never seen and, in all likelihood, would never see, as one observer enthused "the East Indian exhibits had the effect of impressing every visitor with the importance to such possessions of Great Britain".